damacaner/psychescape_price_fetcher/README.md

 ```

-Crafting and general is done, need to implement cluster jewel to unique items section, then I will implement the Atlas currencies.
-Data is the always longest and most boring section ever.
+Crafting,general and uniques are done!
+Fuck the unique flasks and prophecies! (they are gone anyways!)

 When I finish working with poe.ninja, I will work with PoE's PSApi (Public Stash) but I am waiting for OAuth key for 4-5 days.
-They are giving me time to finish poe.ninja I assume lol.

 Also, university sucks.

+And also, entire code is based on 2 loops only JSON's variable changes time to time.
+I wrote everything to seperate classes just to easily add some features in the future.
+How many times I said in the future?
+Okay three.

 [![Psychescape](https://img.youtube.com/vi/b7JSv-36m68/0.jpg)](https://www.youtube.com/watch?v=b7JSv-36m68)